mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 #### Conclusions

-Many professional programmers jump straight into the most complex form of programming without ever having even been exposed to the idea of the continuum that the kernel language approach encompasses.
+Many professional programmers jump straight into the most complex form of programming without exposure to the concepts the kernel language approach encompasses.
+This causes a tremendous amount of churn and cognitive dissonance that doesn't have to plague developers for as long as it does.
+My personally very slow, arduous journey towards making the connections between the various programming languages and paradigms I've experienced is a testament to the power of the potential of the kernel language approach.

-There is an interesting amount of exchange between academia and professional programmers that hasn't been seen for quite some time.
-I myself have no stake or direct participation in academia - I simply acknowledge that we still have quite a bit to learn about how we understand and teach programming.
-Ultimately, its all about the quality of our communication.
+As a profession programming is still quite young,